-4.1 Amendment Items A1 and A2 - Increase PR of "C" Zone along Nathan Road (Plans 2, 3a, 4 and 5a)
+4.1 Amendment Item A - Removal of PR Restriction on "C" Zones (Plans 2 to 4 and 5a)

-The Site and its Surroundings
+The Sites and Surroundings

-4.1.1 The "C" zones along Nathan Road is located in the central part of the OZP running in north-south direction.
-It serves as a commercial spine in the YM Areas.
-It enjoys high accessibility with easy access to various public transport nodes, such as MTR stations and bus stops.
+4.1.1 The "C" zones along Nathan Road are located in the central part of the OZP running in north-south direction.
+They serve as a commercial spine in the YM Areas.
+They enjoy high accessibility with easy access to various public transport nodes, such as MTR stations and bus stops.
 A mix of commercial (including offices, hotels and shopping centres) and residential developments could be found.
-The "C" zone is subject to a maximum PR of 12.
-The BHR for the "C" zones on the two sides of Nathan Road sandwiched between Boundary Street and Prince Edward Road West as well as between Mong Kok Road and Argyle Street is 130mPD, while the BHR for the other "C" zones on the two sides of Nathan Road is 110mPD.
-To the east and west of the "C" zones are "R(A)" zones which are predominately residential areas with retail activities on lower floors.
+The "C" zones are subject to a maximum PR of 12 and BHR of 110mPD.
+To the west of the "C" zones are "R(A)" zones which are predominately residential areas with retail activities on lower floors.
+To the east are mainly GIC facilities intermixed with open space and some medium-density residential developments.